 Veggie waste re-cycling – Feed the girls vegetable peelings, pulp from the juicer, weeds you pull out of the garden, or anything of the like, and the result will be better eggs and healthier chickens.

-Aerated garden soil is a side benefit of all the scratching chickens do in search of insects.
+The aerated garden soil is a side benefit of all the scratching chickens do in search of insects.

 Entertainment – Every hen has a unique personality.
 Their antics and interactions with each other in a flock can be quite amusing.
 My friend has even trained one of her chickens to do tricks!